What is mulching and how to mulch

 Mulch also has an important part to play in weed suppression.
 Adding mulch will help smother early spring weed germination and allow you to avoid the mad rush of spring growth.
 It will keep your garden looking neat and tidy by covering messiness that winter can bring.

-How to make mulch and the best mulch for the job
+How to make mulch

 The mulch you use really comes down to preference and accessibility.
 It must be made from good materials and in the correct way so as not to transfer weed seeds or disease.
 Being cost effective is also a bonus.